Gsk.Transform

 Returns:

-True if string described a valid transform.
+true if string described a valid transform

 out_transform:

-The location to put the transform in
+return location for the transform

 Return type: